 Message Middleware Provider Information

-TransactionVision provides SonicMQ for communication between Sensors and the Analyzer and the Progress SonicMQ software is installed when the Analyzer is installed.
-If you are using this included version of SonicMQ, you do not need to enter any message system provider information.
+TransactionVision provides SonicMQ for communication between Sensors and the Analyzer.
+The Progress SonicMQ software is installed when the Analyzer is installed.
+If you are using this included version of SonicMQ, you are prompted for the following information: